Skip to main content, skip to search, or skip to the top of the page.

 What are classes in U.S. law schools like?

 U.S. law schools use the Socratic Method of instruction.
 This is not a lecture-based format, which makes U.S. law schools different than law schools in most other countries.
 In the Socratic Method, students work with professors in class to learn legal concepts through in-class discussion and dissection of important cases.
-MSU LL.M. students become prepared for the Socratic Method through “mock classes” – classes during Orientation which are not graded – which teach them how to properly interact with professors in class and how to read and brief cases.
+MSU Law graduate students become prepared for the Socratic Method through “mock classes” – classes during Orientation which are not graded – which teach them how to properly interact with professors in class and how to read and brief cases.